Raymi306/personal-site/content/tutorials/python/10_first_steps.md

     flush: whether to forcibly flush the stream.
 ```

-So far, we have just been passing one value into the print function, specifically, strings.
+So far, we have just been passing one value into the print function, specifically, string values.
-The information that you pass into a function is referred to as **arguments** or **parameters**.
+The values that you pass into a function are referred to as **arguments** or **parameters**.
-Print has several more useful abilities beyond printing strings: it can print useful information for any Python object, and can even accept multiple objects, separated by commas.
+`print` has several more useful abilities beyond printing strings: it can print useful information for any Python object, and can even accept multiple objects, separated by commas.
+For now, just know that almost everything in Python is an object.
+Strings, integers, and functions are all objects.

-This ability to take multiple arguments is denoted by the '...' in the 2nd line of the above example.
+The ability to take multiple arguments is denoted by the '...' in the 2nd line of the above example.
+Try printing multiple things at once by placing the values inside the parentheses separated by commas!
+The arguments from 'value' to '...' are referred to as positional arguments.
+The other arguments are keyword arguments, to refer to them you must use their name.
+Functions will be explained in more detail later on this page.
-The other arguments are keyword arguments, they can be specified by name as follows: `print('Hello world, with no line ending!', end='')` *('\n' is a way of indicating a new line)*.
+For now, if you wish to use keyword arguments, refer to the following example: `print('Hello world, with no line ending!', end='')` *('\n' is a way of indicating a new line)*.
-When using keyword arguments by name, make sure to put them after the positional arguments that do not have a name specified.
+When using keyword arguments, make sure to put them after any positional arguments that do not have a name specified.
 If you forget, Python will remind you with an error!

 Feel free to read the help for `input` as well!